spandansingh/supabase-docker/README.md

     - **Mount Path**: `/kong/declarative.yml`
     - **Content**: Copy and paste the content of `kong.yml` here.
     - Remove the `volumes` section for `kong` in `docker-compose.yml` if you do this.

+### Error: `password authentication failed for user "postgres"`

+This happens if you deployed the database *before* setting the correct `POSTGRES_PASSWORD`, or if you changed the password after the database was created.
+The database saves the *first* password it sees and ignores future changes.

+**Solution:**
+1.  **Destroy the App**: Since this is a fresh setup, the easiest fix is to delete the application in Easypanel.
+2.  **Re-deploy**: Create the app again.
+This creates a fresh database volume that will accept your new `POSTGRES_PASSWORD`.

+### Error: `APP_NAME not available` (Realtime)

+This means the `APP_NAME` environment variable is missing for the Realtime service.

+**Solution:**
+- We have updated `docker-compose.yml` to include this.
+- Ensure you pull the latest changes from your git repo.